billyabante/Robotics2_FK-IK_Group15_Cartesian_2024/README.md

   <img width="auto" height="750" src="https://github.com/billyabante/Robotics2_FK-IK_Group15_Cartesian_2024/assets/157590037/f3dd7077-0813-4a22-8f73-c2a31fff1dee/auto/750">
 </p>

+## Click attach link to have access in the video

 ## VI.
 Inverse Kinematics of (assigned mechanical manipulator) description and computation.
 **Inverse Kinematics**, or IK, is a technique that calculates the required or optimal motion of a connected system of objects to arrive at a certain destination.
 In robotics, IK can determine how a robotic arm should move so that an actuator at the end of the arm is correctly positioned.
 In 3-D animation, IK can be enabled in animation software, so that movement of a child joint in a hierarchical character rig naturally affects parent objects.